-■ 306.
+☐ 305.
 From the Lake to the Pan & Everything in Between

 In this session you'll learn everything you need to catch, clean, and cook the big ones.
 Volunteers and their friends from the Mid-Michigan Steelhead and Salmon Fishermen's Association will help you learn how to make lures, discover tips and techniques for catching fish, and take you fishing.
 After that, you'll learn how to clean, cook, and even eat the fish you catch.
-Participants age 17 years and up must have a fishing license.
+Bring your own fishing rod, and if you're age 17 and up, bring your Michigan fishing license.
 Age 12 and up.